Sausalito, Tiburon, Mill Valley, Muir Woods

 Distance: 15 miles/24 km

-If you have time left to discover San Francisco’s surroundings I would recommend a trip to beautiful Marin County.
+If you have time left to discover San Francisco’s vicinity I recommend a trip to beautiful Marin County.

 1st stop: Sausalito

 Sausalito is a picturesque small seacoast village with beautiful homes that are lined along rolling hills.
 Its center is packed with tiny souvenir shops, boutiques, and restaurants.
 From the long waterfront promenade visitors have stunning views towards San Francisco.

 If you like extend your visit with an overnight stay here are some hotel and restaurant recommendations.

 Inn Above the Tide, 30 El Portal, Sausalito

 Casa Madrona Hotel & Spa, 801 Bridgeway, Sausalito

 Joinery, 300 Turney St, Sausalito

 The town was known as a railway hub in former times.
 The station was built close to the ferry terminal to connect passengers from San Francisco with the northern part of California.
 Besides, Tiburon was the home of several fish canneries that canned Alaskan cod after it was transported down the shore.